ricardoauribe/nutrition_java/README.md

 ## Setup

-This project uses spring boot as a frame work
+This project uses spring boot 2.6 as a framework

 Please ensure to have Java 11+ installed and Maven configured at your local machine